discrete-notes/discrete-notes.github.io/_posts/2020-04-10-network-decomposition-2-impact.md

 algorithm to solve any problem in time $O(n)$.
 Basically this algorithm was doing the following: at any point in time, every node sends to its neighbors everything it knows about the graph so far.
-Then steps by steps we have the following:
+Then step by steps we have the following:

 1. When it starts a node knows only its identifier, and it sends it to its neighbors.
 2. Then it receives the identifiers of its neighbors, thus in some sense it knows the graph at distance one around itself: it knows its degree and the IDs of its neighbors.
-3. Then the node sends this information to its neighbors, and it recives the analogue information from its neighbors.
+3. Then the node sends this information to its neighbors, and it receives the analogue information from its neighbors.
 With this, it can reconstruct its neighborhood at distance 2.
 That is, it is exactly the same as if it could see at distance 2 in the graph.